How Foreign Investors Can Access Indonesia’s Growing Trading Sector

 In 2023, these sectors accounted for an impressive 2.2 quadrillion rupiah (US$142.8 billion) in GDP, excluding motor vehicles and motorcycles.
 The trading sector’s consistent growth since 2014 highlights its resilience, particularly during economic downturns, such as the COVID-19 pandemic.
 After a brief dip in 2020, the trading sector returned, propelling Indonesia’s economic recovery.

-The ongoing expansion of both sectors underscores their importance in terms of GDP contribution and presents lucrative opportunities for investors looking to enter the market.
+The ongoing expansion of both sectors underscores their importance in GDP contribution and presents lucrative opportunities for investors looking to enter the market.
 Whether through wholesale channels, which offer the potential for high-volume transactions, or retail avenues, which tap into Indonesia’s large and growing consumer base, the trading sector remains a cornerstone of the nation’s economic fabric.

 Key differences between wholesale and retail trade